fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 Pi-Hole v6 defaults to using **port 80** for the web UI, so you should be able to access it via either IP address (`http://192.168.1.250/admin`) or using the machine hostname (`http://hostname/admin`).
 If port 80 is unavailable, Pi-Hole will _automatically try to use port 8080_ instead.
 Keep this in mind if you already have anything running on either port 80 or 8080 when installing Pi-Hole.

 To set a custom network port for the Pi-Hole web UI, edit the configuration file at `/etc/pihole/pihole.toml`.
-Find the section `# Ports to be used by the webserver`.
-There's good instructions in the comments here on how it works.
+Find the `[webserver]` block, under it there's comments explaining how it works.

-Basically, you can comment out the line `port = "80o,[::]:80o,443so, ..."` and then write a new line right under it with a different network port -- e.g. `port = "8888o,[::]:8888o"` or something.
-Save the file and close it, then you should be able to access the Pi-Hole web UI at the new port, e.g. `http://192.168.0.250:8888/admin`, etc.
+Basically, you can change or comment out the line `port = "80o,443os,[::]:80o,[::]:443os"` and then write a new line right under it with a different network port -- e.g. `port = "8888o,[::]:8888o"` or something.
+(Personally I'd rather change something else's port to use 80 and 443 in Pi-Hole, but that's just me.)
+Save the file and close it, then you should be able to access the Pi-Hole dashboard at the new port, e.g. `http://192.168.0.250:8888/admin`, etc.

 ## Installing Unbound